-Aim: To practice describing people and use language of speculation (could be, looks like, seems like, etc.)
+Aim: To practice describing people and using language of speculation (could be, looks like, seems like, etc.).

-Material: A short clip or still which clearly shows one person (and key details such as age, clothes, features, mannerisms, voice, etc.) This could be someone in a TV interview, a character in a film and so on.
+Material: Find a short clip that clearly shows one person and key details about them such as age, clothes, features, mannerisms or voice.
+This could be someone in a TV interview, a character in a film and so on.

 Aim: To practice language of opinion and speculation, show the importance of body language and generate interest in a topic or story.

-Aim: To practice telling a story, giving descriptions (scene, characters) and practicing language of speculation and decision making.
+Aim: To practice telling a story, giving descriptions (for example, scene, characters and setting) and practicing language of speculation and decision-making.